lorrainea/BDA-index/README.md

 <b>Data</b>

-All data used in the experimental analysis can be found at https://bit.ly/3pdViRs.
+The Pizza&Chili datasets and patterns used in the experimental analysis can be found at https://bit.ly/3pdViRs.